solonovamax/BeaconOverhaulReloaded/README.md

 # Beacon Overhaul

-**A mod for Minecraft that introduces a tier system and better effect scaling for beacons**
+**A mod for Minecraft that improves game mechanics around beacons**

 - Night vision, fire resistance, nutrition, long reach, slow falling, and health boost are new effects that can be given by a beacon.
 - A points system for beacons, with where more expensive materials grant a more potent effect.